Peplos: Rituals

-On the last day of the month Pyanepsion, the priestess of Athena Polias and the Arrephoroi, a group of girls chosen to help in the making of the sacred peplos, set up the loom on which the enormous peplos was to be woven by the Ergastinai, another group of girls chosen to spend about nine months making the sacred peplos.
+On the last day of the month Pyanepsion the priestess of Athena Polias and the Arrephoroi, a group of girls chosen to help in the making of the sacred peplos, set up the loom on which the enormous peplos was to be woven by the Ergastinai, another group of girls chosen to spend about nine months making the sacred peplos.
 They had to weave a theme of Athena's defeat of Enkelados and the Olympian's defeat of the Giants.
 The peplos of the statue was changed each year during the Plynteria.

 The peplos played a role in the Athenian festival of the Great Panathenaea.
-Nine months before the festival, at the arts and crafts festival titled Chalkeia, a special peplos would begin to be woven by young women.
-During the Panathenaea, the peplos was taken up to the Acropolis of Athens to be presented to the wooden statue of Athena Polias in the Erechtheion, opposite the Parthenon.
+Nine months before the festival, at the arts and crafts festival entitled Chalkeia, young women began to weave a special peplos.
+During the Panathenaea the peplos was taken up to the Acropolis of Athens to be presented to the wooden statue of Athena Polias in the Erechtheion, opposite the Parthenon.
 The main scene of the Parthenon frieze is believed, although not without disagreement, to represent this peplos scene during the Panathenaea.
-The peplos had images of the mythic battle between gods and giants woven into its material and usually consisted of purple and saffron yellow cloth.
+The peplos had images of the mythic battle between gods and giants woven into its material and usually consisted of purple and saffron-yellow cloth.